YouSee/webpack-plugin-spark/README.md

 # webpack-plugin-spark
-Spark UI plugin for webpack with hot reloading
+Webpack plugin for Spark UI development

 ## Description
 This webpack plugin enables use of hot reloading when developing apps for the Spark UI browser: https://www.sparkui.org